-Escrow is where one party to an agreement deposits goods or money with an independent trusted third party, known as an Escrow agent, who holds them until the terms of Escrow agreements have been performed.
-If the terms of the agreement are fulfilled then the goods are released to the other party.
-If the other party fails to meet its obligations then the goods are returned to the original party.
+Escrow is, by definition, where one party to an agreement deposits goods or money with an independent trusted third party, known as an escrow agent, who holds them until the terms of an escrow agreement have been performed.

 Would you like to know more?